chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign.md

 {{< blurb/spdx >}}
 {{< /details >}}

-If you take a look at the contents of the file, you will find our installed package, `cowsay`, represented alongside the otherpackages already in our base image, `wolfi-base`.
+If you take a look at the contents of the file, you will find our installed package, `cowsay`, represented alongside the other packages already in our base image, `wolfi-base`.
 You can also check that `cowsay` is detected by Syft with the following:

 ```sh
 syft --quiet $DH_USERNAME/example-image:latest | grep cowsay